 With that in mind, below are a few different lines of Nomex Underwear we carry here at CMS, along with our thoughts on each, in no particular order:

-Both of these series are an update to a previous generation of products, and both saw marked improvements over the predecessors.
-The Race V2 is less expensive than the ZX EVO series while still providing exceptional breathability and overall comfort.
-The ZX EVO series has a ton of stretch panels and, while one of the more expensive lines of Nomex underwear, feels like wearing a stretchy tissue (really, it’s that soft).
-The styling also makes the ZX EVO series really stand out in a positive way, but your mileage may vary.
+Both of these series are an update to a previous generation of products and both saw marked improvements over their respective predecessors.
+The Race V3 is less expensive than the ZX EVO V2 series while still providing exceptional breathability and overall comfort.
+The ZX EVO V2 series has a ton of stretch panels and, while one of the more expensive lines of Nomex underwear, feels like wearing a stretchy tissue (really, it’s that soft).
+The styling also makes the ZX EVO V2 series really stand out in a positive way, but your mileage may vary.

 Alpinestars also has both basic and advanced socks which are worth a look.